eyal0/xfwm4-themes/README.md

 There are five rows of those, like described on that first line.

 Next there are 5 rows with 5 columns each.
 Because on the first line, it said 5 by 5.
 Even though it's only 5x5, the window manager will stretch it out to cover the entire bottom edge of the window border.
+Because all the columns are the same, it could have been made thinner to just a single column.
+If you wanted a pattern like a zigzag, you could make the columns dissimilar.

 I'm going to add 10 more rows of that inactive_color_2.
 I'll also need to adjust the height of the image.
 Here's what the file looks like now:

 ```
 /* XPM */